 If your vehicle has been involved in an accident, it may be necessary to replace the air bag module in addition to the airbags and/or crash sensors.
 The module on many late model vehicles records hard codes and crash data at the moment of impact.
 This information cannot be cleared with a scan tool, so the dealer will tell you the module also has to be replaced when your vehicle is repaired.
 Car makers also want the module replaced to minimize their liability in case your vehicle is involved in another accident.

-If you are attempting to replace your own air bag module, disconnect the battery cable, wait 15 minutes, then locate the module (usually somewhere under the dash) and disconnect it from the wiring harness.
+If you are attempting to replace your own air bag module, always disconnect the battery cable, wait at least 20 minutes, then locate the module (usually somewhere under the dash) and disconnect it from the wiring harness.
 Do not reconnect the battery cable until after the new air bag module has been installed and connected to its wiring harness.

 The airbag control module in most late model vehicles also functions like a flight recorder "Black Box" and stores important data when an airbag deploys during an accident.
 Important factors that may have a bearing on why the accident occurred such as vehicle speed, vehicle direction (if the vehicle has a GPS navigation system), whether or not the brakes were being applied, and the status of the occupants seat belts (fastened or unfastened) are all recorded in the black box memory.

 This information can be very useful for investigating and reconstructing an accident, and for proving (or disproving) any negligence on the part of the driver.